Error-Mitigated Hamiltonian Simulation: Complexity Analysis and Optimization for Near-Term and Early-Fault-Tolerant Quantum Computers: Optimizing the simulation algorithms with PEC

-Here, $\gamma'$ denotes the error rate associated with non-Clifford operations, whereas $\gamma_c$ denotes that for Clifford operations.
-Typically, $\gamma_c \ll \gamma$. \end{theorem} The proof is given in~\cref{app:proof_avg_pec_overhead}.
-Because $\gamma_c \ll 1$, we may approximate $e^{2\gamma_c} - 1 \simeq 2\gamma_c$. \keicomment{ As in the Trotter case, we express the result in terms of the number of samples $M(\epsilon)$ required to achieve a target accuracy $\epsilon$.
+As in the Trotter case, we express the result in terms of the number of samples $M(\epsilon)$ required to achieve a target accuracy $\epsilon$.
 Inverting the mean-squared error bound in \cref{eq:phi_r_def} under this approximation gives

-Now we consider the optimization of the repetition number $r$. \citet{Chakraborty2024} adopted $r = \tilde t^2 = \beta^2 t^2$ so that the sampling overhead due to RLCU $\Gamma_{\mathrm{RLCU}} = e^{(\beta t)^2 / r}$ is constant.
+Now we consider the optimization of the repetition number $r$. \citet{Chakraborty2024} adopted $r = \tilde t^2 = \beta^2 t^2$ so that the sampling overhead due to RLCU $\Gamma_{\mathrm{RLCU}} = e^{2(\beta t)^2 / r}$ is constant.
 With this strategy, the required number of samples becomes